 All other markers are significantly less variable: ITS, the most variable of the remaining loci, has 111 variable characters, followed by ß-tubulin (96 characters).

-three IGS markers are extremely useful at this taxonomic level, compared to the other loci.
+All three IGS markers are extremely useful at this taxonomic level, compared to the other loci.
 They are among the longest fragments amplified, with LSU, but have much more variable characters that can be kept for phylogenetic analyses.
 They are the three markers with the highest number of variable characters, at the section level, and more strikingly at the clade level, where ITS loses much of its variation.
 These markers are thus of great interest when working at this very low taxonomic level, at the specific or intraspecific level.
 ITS, ß-tubulin and to some extent EFT2.1 still have enough variable characters to be useful at this level, whereas RPB1, and especially LSU, have for long proven their use for studies at higher taxonomic levels, but are less helpful when working at the specific or intraspecific level, as in the present study.

 Phylogenetic reconstructions

 The list of all the performed phylogenetic analyses along with the nucleotide substitution models determined by MrModelTest, as well as the partition and nucleotide substitution models determined by PartitionFinder for the concatenated datasets can be found in Supplementary Table 2.
-Single-locus topologies .
+Single-locus topologies are available in the online supplementary material.

 1. Single-locus phylogenies